 And there were plenty of stationary beauties.
 After cruising for over two hours (which I’d resolved at first to only be an hour), we finally parked so I could get a closer look at a McLaren F1 we saw along the way.
 We found a free spot a few blocks west of Woodward and hoofed it, camera in hand, until a masterpiece of yellow and black caught my eye.

-first bits for Streetside, about hood-mounted tachometers.
+I first read of the 1970 Buick Gran Sport GSX Stage 1 over a year and a half ago, writing one of my first bits for Streetside, about hood-mounted tachometers.
 I saw the honey-bee color scheme, I saw the little bump on the bonnet.
 It was a perfect example, thrusting me into a 1969 showroom, soft-lit through big, modern windows with a golden, Pacific brilliance.
 There wasn’t a fingerprint on the paint or a crease in the leather.
 We had to go.

 That’s when I finally admitted what Woodward really is.
 It’s not an event, something to be understood and filed away in memory with searchable keywords.
 It’s an idea.
 It’s rather like a mountain range or a moon or a well-chartered nation.
 You know you’ll never get to see it all.
 You can’t get pictures of every car.
 You can’t listen to each individual exhaust trumpet.
 When we got to the drag, the McLaren F1 was gone, but I almost didn’t care, because a real Falcon F7 was in its place, next to a bare, bodiless tub and chassis that make up its lightweight foundation.